 <a href="http://dharmafly.com" rel="me">Dharmafly</a>

-rel=me links and so on, building a comprehensive graph along the way.
+rel=me link or links at a URL, it searches each of them for more, building a comprehensive graph along the way.

-For example, a person’s Twitter profile page may link to his or her home page, which then links to the person’s Last.fm, Flickr, Facebook, GitHub, LinkedIn and Google+ profiles, as well as the person’s company website.
-The information in the graph is all public, having been added by the person when they created their social media profiles and web pages.
+For example, a person’s Twitter profile page may link to his or her home page, which in turn links to their Last.fm, Flickr, Facebook, GitHub, LinkedIn, Google+ profiles etc.

 Strict Mode and verified links